-61.580 Religious denominations; bishop, overseer or elder as incorporator; other persons: powers.
-Any person, being the bishop, overseer or presiding elder of any church or religious denomination in this state, may, in conformity with the constitution, canons, rules, regulations and discipline of such church or denomination, become a corporation sole for religious and educational purposes in the manner, as nearly as may be, prescribed in the Act approved October 24, 1864, providing for the incorporation of churches and religious, benevolent and charitable societies, and any amendments thereto [§§ 77-401 to 77-404, 77-407, 77-408 and 77-417, O. C. L. A.].
-Thereupon the bishop, overseer or presiding elder, as the case may be, together with his successors in office or position, by his official designation, shall be held to be a body corporate, with all the rights and powers, and subject to the limitations, prescribed in the 1864 Act and amendments thereto in the case of corporations aggregate.
-Any number of persons not less than three, when designated, chosen or appointed by the council, convention, convocation, presbytery, association or conference of any church or religious denomination of this state for such purpose, may become incorporated by the means and in the manner, as nearly as may be, provided in the 1864 Act and amendments thereto, with power and authority to acquire, receive, hold, manage and dispose of money and property in trust for the church or denomination, to enable it to promote and maintain works of charity, education and the public worship of Almighty God in this state.
+61.580 Religious denominations; bishop, overseer or elder as incorporator; other persons; powers.
+(1) Any person, being the bishop, overseer or presiding elder of any church or religious denomination in this state, may, in conformity with the constitution, canons, rules, regulations and discipline of such church or denomination, became a corporation sole for religious and educational purposes in the manner, as nearly as may be, provided in ORS 61.010 to 61.130.
+Thereupon the bishop, overseer or presiding elder, as the case may be, together with his successors in office or position, by his official designation, shall be held to be a body corporate, with all the rights and powers, and subject to the limitations created under ORS 61.010 to 61.130.

+(2) Any number of persons not less than three, when designated, chosen or appointed by the council, convention, convocation, presbytery, association or conference of any church or religious denomination of this state for such purpose, may become incorporated in the manner, as nearly as may be, provided in ORS 61.010 to 61.130, with power and authority to acquire, receive, hold, manage and dispose of money and property in trust for the church or denomination, to enable it to promote and maintain works of charity, education and the public worship of Almighty God in this state.
+[Amended by 1957 c.312 §1]

 61.590 Protestant Episcopal Church; incorporation.
 Any number of persons, not less than three, being the duly called rector and appointed or elected wardens and vestrymen of any parish or congregation of the Protestant Episcopal Church of the United States in the State of Oregon, according to the canons, rules and regulations of that church, may become incorporated.
-This may be done by making, acknowledging and filing articles of incorporation for that purpose, in conformity with the canons, rules and regulations of the church upon the organization and incorporation of parishes and the provisions of the Act of 1864, and its amendments, referred to in ORS 61.580.
-Upon the making and filing of such articles of incorporation, the rector, wardens and vestrymen and their successors in office shall, by the name assumed therein, thereafter be taken to be a body corporate, with the powers prescribed and mentioned in section 77-407, O. C. L. A.
+This may be done by making, acknowledging and filing articles of incorporation for that purpose, in conformity with the canons, rules and regulations of the church upon the organization and incorporation of parishes and the provisions of ORS 61.010 to 61.130.
+Upon the making and filing of such articles of incorporation, the rector, wardens and vestrymen and their successors in office shall, by the name assumed therein, thereafter be taken to be a body corporate, with the powers prescribed and mentioned in ORS 61.060.
+[Amended by 1957 c.312 §2]